mgood7123/QParse/README.md

 all rule objects accept an `ACTION` in the form of the following lambda: `[&] (QParse::Rules::Input input) { code_here(); }`, or `std::function<void, QParse::Rules::Input>`

-these are sometimes called `expressions` as they `express` how you want to parse something
+rule objects are sometimes called `expressions` as they `express` how you want to parse something

 for example, lets parse `"some string"`